HNK Vukovar 1991

 HNK Vukovar 1991 is a professional Croatian football club based in Vukovar, a city in Slavonia region.
-They were re-founded in 2012, and they currently play in the Croatian First Football League, the second level of Croatian football.
+They were re-founded in 2012, and in the 2025-26 season they play in SuperSport HNL, the first level of Croatian football after winning the Croatian First Football League and getting promoted the season prior.

 History

 The club was founded on the same day in early February 2012 when the old club Vukovar '91, who played 1 season in Croatia's top division, was dissolved due to bankruptcy.

 New club's first season in fourth-tier competition was successful, as they got promoted to the 3.
-HNL, third-tier competition.
-They remained there until 2022-23 season, when they got promoted to First football league, second-tier competition.
+HNL (now known as 2.
+NL), third-tier competition.
+They remained there until 2022–23 season, when they got promoted to First football league, second-tier competition.

+In the 2024-25 season, the club has won Croatian First Football League and therefore achieved promotion to SuperSport HNL, the top tier of Croatian football for the first time in the current incarnation and after 25 years considering the old Vukovar 1991 records.
+Due to the club's stadium not meeting requirements of the first tier of Croatian football, they will play their home matches at Stadion HNK Cibalia in the near town of Vinkovci.